yufeenyuy/msc_bi_docs/Data Warehousing Architecture Types/dwh_architechture_types.md

 #### Dimensional Modeling

-Revisit a *star shape schema* in the course *data management*.
+Revisit a *star shape schema* in the course *concepts in data management*.
 Key take aways are dimensional tables that store data in denormalized form and facts which are numerical values interpretable via dimensions.

 Another model used for modeling multidimensional data marts is *Application Design for Analytical Processing Technologies (ADAPT).
-This allows data to be model in form of an OLAP Systems i.e hypercubes.
-On a hypercube, the dimensions are represented by the Axis.
+This allows data to be model in the form of an OLAP System i.e hypercubes.
+On a hypercube, the dimensions are represented on the Axis.
 The hypercube allows data to be viewed in different angles by applying various operations like Roll-up, Drill-Down, Slice and Dice.
 The dimension objects of a cube include:

-- Member: This is the value in a dimension e.g If country (e.g Germany) is a dimension, then a dimension value is NRW.
+- Member: This is the value in a dimension e.g If country (e.g Germany) is a dimension, then a dimension value is NRW in the state attribute.

 - attribute: This contains information about a dimension value.
 E.g Information about the president of the state of NRW.
 The number of industries in each district in NRW would be stored as fact which is a numerical value.